 The voting strength of a protected minority will clearly be negatively impacted if the annexation is affirmed.
 According to the demographic data presented by Meridian, the total population of the PAA is 1427.
 R. 403.
 Of these 1427 residents, 1205 (84.4%) are white, while only 198 (13.9%) are black.
 Id.
-The evidence is undisputed that the current mayor of Meridian (who is white) defeated his opponent (who is black) in the most recent mayoral election by a total of 112 votes.
+The evidence is undisputed that the current mayor of Meridian

+(who is white) defeated his opponent (who is black) in the most recent mayoral election by a total of 112 votes.
 Tr.
 1345.
 In addition, Mr. Gouras testified that the last City election resulted in a majority black city council and that the African-American who completed the majority was elected by 133 votes.
 Tr.
 1346.
 Mr. Gouras also testified that given the demographics of the PAA, particularly Parcel 1, which is predominantly white, combined with the fact that the area's population is expected to continue to grow, the negative impact on minority voting strength will only increase over time if this annexation is affirmed.
 Tr.
 1345.
-As a result, the most effective way of diminishing the negative impact on minority voting strength is to reverse the Chancellor's decision granting Parcel 1 to Meridian.

 In Columbus, 644 So.
 2d at 1180, this Court expressed hesitance to comment on this indicium because no member of the protected minority challenged the proposed annexation.
 That is not the case here.
 The Chancellor heard testimony from Ms. Sadie Martin, an African-American citizen of the PAA, who objected to Meridian's proposed annexation due in part to the dilution of the voting strength of African-Americans in Meridian.
 Tr.
 1231-32.